-I completed my PhD in political theory at Yale University in spring 2020.
+I completed my PhD in political theory at Yale University in 2020.
 I hold a BA in philosophy and an MA in history from Yale, as well as an MPhil in political thought and intellectual history from the University of Cambridge.
-Recent work has appeared in Constellations and in the European Journal of Political Theory.
+Recent work has appeared in Constellations and the European Journal of Political Theory.

 I am now revising my dissertation (described below) as a book manuscript.
 Alongside that project, I am working on a set of interrelated articles on materialist and critical-theoretical approaches to the politics of science and technology.
 While the substantive focus of these essays is interpretive, their implications are methodological.
 Political theory as a discipline has only begun to grasp the dynamics of a moment at once “Anthropocene” and “Information Age,” and we must dramatically re-read our canonical models of social inquiry if we are to bring them adequately to the concerns of the present.
 The first of these essays, dealing with the relationship between the Dialectics of Nature manuscripts of Frederick Engels and the Dialectic of Enlightenment of Adorno and Horkheimer, is now under review.

 My dissertation, entitled What Violence Was: On the Limits of a Political Concept, presents the first detailed history of contemporary debates about the concept of violence in anglophone political thought.
 Today it is common to hear both popular commentators and specialized scholars worrying that the category of violence has expanded to include too much and that the concept risks becoming meaningless.
 Where did this anxiety originate?
 When did the question that it asks—“What is violence, really?”—become intelligible and significant at all?
 In my dissertation, I investigate how the definition of the term “violence” became itself an object of political and theoretical contestation, and I trace the development of the vocabularies through which this debate has circulated in order to evaluate the uses and limits of the resulting discourses for emancipatory politics today.